fregante/webext-dynamic-content-scripts/readme.md

 - [webext-domain-permission-toggle](https://github.com/fregante/webext-domain-permission-toggle) - Browser-action context menu to request permission for the current tab.
 Chrome and Firefox.
 - [webext-additional-permissions](https://github.com/fregante/webext-additional-permissions) - Get any optional permissions that users have granted you.
-- [webext-permissions-events-polyfill](https://github.com/fregante/webext-permissions-events-polyfill) - Polyfill for `onAdded` and `onRemoved` permission events for Firefox. (included in `webext-dynamic-content-scripts`)

 ### Others